-Believed to be the abode of Manu, Manali houses a lovely shrine dedicated to this ancient
+Believed to be the abode of Manu, Manali houses a lovely shrine dedicated to this

-Manu landed at Manali and then lived here.
+the great flood, Manu landed at Manali and then lived here.

 Situated 3 km from the main market of old Manali region, this might be the only

 The Goddess Hadimba is revered in this area.
 Goddess Hadimba was the sister of the

 'Rakshash’ Hadimb who ruled the mountains and was feared by all.
 When Bhima, the

 Pandava brother met Goddess Hadimba with , he fell instantly in love and wanted

 to marry with Goddess Hadimba.
 But Bhim had to kill her brother first.
 After the

 death of her brother, Goddess Hadimba proved to be a good queen.

 The Himalayan Nyingmapa Gompa is a famous monastery in Manali.
 Although not a very